codenart/codenart.github.io/_posts/2-css/2017-08-24-css-2-selectors-priorities.md

 ## Special priority

-We can also make a certain CSS rule become a very important one by appending the `!important` keyword right before the end of the CSS rule.
+We can also make a certain CSS rule become a very important one by appending the `!important` keyword right before the end of it.

 This keyword will not care about Selectors.
 It simply makes selected HTML elements feel at [Home](https://www.youtube.com/watch?v=-98nmUfaBqs "ext").